Linda-sunshine/JNET/README.md

 With the learned user embeddings, we can perform other tasks such as link prediction.

 ### Q4: What does the output mean?
 In running the algorithm, a lot of information is printed out for reference, as follows.
 Line 1-5 is basic information of the input data, especially the **[stat]** the number of documents in each fold since we are performing 5-fold cross validation.
 Line 6 describes the basic information of the model.
 From Line 8, the algorithm starts performing EM algorithm.
 In E-step, the decomposed likelihood regarding to document, topic and user are printed out for tracking.
 In M-step, model parameters are estimated as shown in Line 24-25.
 E-step and M-step are repeated until convergence.

-The first line is the information of the parameters used in the current run, which is the same as introduced in the first part.
-We also print out the confusion matrix, together with Micro F1 and Macro F1 for both classes.
-Micro F1 performance is calculated by aggregating all users’ reviews while Macro F1 is the average performance over all the users.
-Class 0 is negative class and Class 1 is positive class.
-Due to the randomness of initialization of model weights, the final sentiment performance may vary in different runs.
-More detail about the experimental setting can be found in our paper.
+Starting from Line 28, the algorithm tests the perplexity on the held-out set of documents, and the performance is reported in Line 32.
+It also prints out the save directory and the time used to run.
 ```
 1 Load 5000 2-gram new features from /zf8/lg5bt/DataSigir/StackOverflow/StackOverflowSelectedVocab.txt...
 2 10808 users/244360 docs are loaded from /zf8/lg5bt/DataSigir/StackOverflow/Users...